Judge Temporarily Blocks Iowa's 'Fetal Heartbeat' Abortion Law

 A judge in Iowa has placed a temporary injunction on Iowa's so-called heartbeat law, one of the most restrictive abortion measures in the United States.
 The controversial new law bans nearly all abortions once a fetal heartbeat can be detected, at about six weeks of pregnancy, and was slated to take effect July 1.

-The law quickly drew a legal challenge from Planned Parenthood and the ACLU of Iowa, who said the measure would make abortions illegal in cases where women might not have realized they're pregnant.
+The law quickly drew a legal challenge filed by Planned Parenthood and the ACLU of Iowa, which said the measure would make abortions illegal in cases where women might not have realized they're pregnant.

 A Polk County judge has blocked Iowa's fetal heartbeat abortion law from taking effect while the lawsuit by Planned Parenthood and the ACLU moves forward.
 The lawyers for the state agreed to the injunction.— Katarina Sostaric (@KatarinaSos) June 1, 2018

-"Not only is this law blatantly unconstitutional — it's extremely harmful to women," Planned Parenthood said as it filed suit to block the law.
+"Not only is this law blatantly unconstitutional — it's extremely harmful to women," Planned Parenthood said of the lawsuit filed on behalf of Planned Parenthood of the Heartland and the Emma Goldman Clinic in Iowa City.

 Katarina Sostaric of Iowa Public Radio reports that "the lawyers for the state agreed to the injunction" to postpone the law while the suit moves forward."